EdgeNet-project/edgenet-legacy-2024/docs/custom_resources.md

 To create a tenant in EdgeNet it s required to create a tenant request

-Below a tenant's open API schema is presented.
+Below a tenant's OpenAPI schema is presented.

 ```yaml
 openAPIV3Schema: